 Topics can also dictate what is considered reliable.
 For instance, medical articles generally do not allow for references from anything other than peer reviewed medical journals.
 This means that although The New York Times may talk about a new breakthrough medical treatment, the Wikipedia article about the treatment will generally only use published studies on the treatment, not The New York Times Article.

-If you have a question about a source and whether it is reliable, there is a noticeboard where you can go and pose the questions.
+If you are unsure if a source is reliable, Wikipedia has a noticeboard where you can pose questions.
 Simply follow this link, create a new topic, and ask if a specific link is reliable.
 You will receive numerous responses from editors who patrol that page on a regular basis.

 There is a general checklist that Wikipedia has put together to help you determine if a source is reliable.